 So now, as I raise my own children, I look to emulate your spirit, your genuineness, your sincerity, and your gentleness.
 You are a man who does not hide under a façade of machismo.
 You don’t need to.
 Your confidence and sense of security as a provider, a husband, a dad, a grandpa, and a friend is enough.
 In fact, it’s much more than enough.
 It’s what every man should strive to be.

-I hope you enjoy this Father’s Day and many more, realizing what a great dad you are.
+I hope you enjoy this on Father’s Day and many more, realizing what a great dad you are.
 I am not often comfortable enough with a spoken word to express this type of gratitude for being your son that I admittedly take for granted.
 So I will express it with my strength, this written word, which will remain etched in print for all to see.
 That’s the way I want it, anyway.

 Much love from your adoptive son,